Wet Ink Ensemble

 -Peter Margasak, Bandcamp Daily

 The debut recording of “the children of fire come looking for fire”, written over a long period of collaboration with Modney.
-This recording has been remastered and will be re-released on Josh Modney’s solo album, “Engage” (Aug 3, 2018 – New Focus Records).
+This recording is also available in a re-mastered version on Josh Modney’s solo album, “Engage” (FCR 211).

 Duos with Piano: Book I marks the debut release from composer/performer Eric Wubbels, Co-Director and pianist of the essential New York collective Wet Ink Ensemble.